2026 WV Small Farm Conference

 2:30 PM - 3:30 PM

-Refreshments and snacks will be offered during this time.
+Refreshments and snacks will be offered during this time in the Elk River Atrium.
 Join to taste popcorn from around the state and vote for your favorite.
+Visit our trade show vendors in the Atrium and Terrace Hallway, while you snack!

 3:30 PM - 4:30 PM